ITPeptech/RPI_SensorShield/README.md

 Copyright (C) 2021 peptech GmbH

-This file is part of the "Jörn GmbH" project.
+This file is part of the "Raspberry Pi Sensor Shield" project.

-The "Jörn GmbH" project can not be copied and/or distributed without the express permission of "peptech GmbH"
+The "Raspberry Pi Sensor Shield" project can not be copied and/or distributed without the express permission of "peptech GmbH"

 [GPL](https://choosealicense.com/licenses/gpl-3.0/)